KxSystems/docs/docs/ml/toolkit/utilities/preproc.md

 -  `tab` is a simple table
 -  `symCols` is a list of columns to apply encoding to, setting as `::` encodes all sym columns

-returns a dictionary containing mapping information (`modelInfo`) and a projection of the prediction function to be used on new data (`predict`)
+returns a dictionary containing mapping information (`modelInfo`) and a projection of the transformation function to be used on new data (`transform`)

 ???
 "Dictionary return"
 	The schema mapping values are contained within `modelInfo` and map each symbol to its integer representation for each column in the input table